-- An Applicant shall aid in exclusion from certification, those who have not followed this Code of Ethics or who do not have the required education and experience. - 2.
-An Applicant shall uphold this Code of Ethics by precept and example and encourage, by counsel and advice, other Registrants to do the same. - 3.
-An Applicant having positive knowledge of deviation from this Code by another Registrant shall bring such deviation to the attention of the Registrant's local board.
+1. A CCA shall aid in exclusion from certification, those who have not followed this Code of Ethics or who do not have the required education and experience.

-July 1997
+2. A CCA shall uphold this Code of Ethics by precept and example and encourage, by counsel and advice, other CCAs to do the same.

-I have read the Certified Crop Adviser Code of Ethics and agree to adhere to this code.
+3. A CCA having positive knowledge of deviation from this Code by another CCA shall bring such deviation to the attention of the CCA's Local Board.

-Print Name
+Approved by

-Signature Date
+Edited and approved by ICCA Board of Directors 07/97 Edited and approved by

-Educational Area: Nutrient Management
+Educational Area: Nutrient Management / 4R Nutrient Management Specialty (4RNMS)

 Nutrient management is an integral part of all crop production systems.
 It is important for the CCA to make recommendations that meet crop nutrient requirements, compliment the grower's management practices, and minimize adverse effects on the environment.
+This section also supports the 4RNMS.
+Some of these topics could also apply under the Sustainability Specialty (SSp) but the vendor needs to justify the appropriate category in their CEU application.

-Nutrient Management Subject Matter Areas
+Nutrient Management / 4RNMS Subject Matter Areas